 - Collect Cans – If you live in a state which has a can/bottle deposit, you can collect cans while you are out on your walks – or ask friends and family if they would like you to take their cans off of their hands.
 Many people find it more of a bother than it’s worth to take their cans back and are happy to donate them to someone who is willing to take them back.

 - Work From Home – Almost ten years ago, back in April 2007, I decided to start blogging about homeschooling boys.
 This has given me a way to help contribute to our family income as well… which has been a lifesaver since our expenses continue to rise as our boys are getting older.
+I also became an Usborne Book Boss a few years ago and that has helped my family’s financial bottom line significantly!
 There are many other ways to work from home as well.

 As you can see, there are LOTS of ways to stretch the budget and live on one income.
 It isn’t always easy to live on less.
 But when the need is there, you can find a way.
 You may even find that you enjoy the challenge of finding new ways to save!